pachyderm/pachyderm/doc/deployment/amazon_web_services/aws-deploy-pachyderm.md

    pachd               1.9.1
    ```

-   * If you want to access the Pachyderm UI or use S3, you need to
+   * If you want to access the Pachyderm UI or use the S3 gateway, you need to
    forward Pachyderm ports.
 Open a new terminal window and run the
    following command: